 Our practitioners draw on their own resources to develop effective relationships with vulnerable families and children.
-By working intensively, and using structured interventions, our social workers help families to solve problems themselves ensuring that children are safer and better nurtured.
+By working intensively, and using structured interventions, our Senior Social Workers help families to solve problems themselves ensuring that children are safer and better nurtured.

 Progress your learning and training

 At East Sussex we know that our staff are individuals with their own career goals.
 So we have created a clear career development pathway, known as Progress, which maps out all the different options and opportunities for enriching and developing individual careers.
 It enables staff to build on existing skills and develop new knowledge and it provides clarity around the requirements for pay and progression, social work registration and further accreditation.

 A wide range of benefits

 In addition to a competitive salary, we offer a wide range of benefits including:

 - relocation costs up to £8k, if you are making a move of more than 20 miles